-As was the case during the last Olympics, the upcoming 2020 Games in Tokyo will be broadcast by the Seven Network, who will spread the coverage over their three television channels.
-Between Channel Seven, 7Mate and 7Two, it’s expected that once again, more than 900 hours of Olympic footage will be shown on free-to-air TV over the course of the Games, at an average of more than 50 hours per day.
+As was the case during the last Olympics, the upcoming Games in Tokyo will be broadcast by the Seven Network, who will spread the coverage over their three television channels.
+Between Channel Seven, 7mate and 7Two, the network claims they’ll have a whopping one billion minutes of Olympics footage to broadcast across the Games.